Trusted WordPress tutorials, when you need them most.

 • Describe the troubleshooting steps you have taken so far.
 This shows that you don’t just want other people to do your work for free.
 It also means that people won’t waste their time by suggesting things that you’ve already tried.

-• Upload screenshots on a cloud image sharing service, and then add the links in your support thread.
+• Provide context.
+You can upload screenshots on a cloud image-sharing service and then add the links in your support thread.
 This can provide a deeper insight into your problem.

 For more on this topic, take a look at our guide on how to properly ask for WordPress support and get it.

 We hope this article helped you learn how to troubleshoot WordPress errors.
-Next, you may want to check out our ultimate WordPress security guide, or see our expert pick of the best WordPress plugins to grow your website.
+Next, you may want to check out our ultimate WordPress security guide or how to recover a lost password in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.